mahmoudmohamedramadan/Backend-Roadmap/README.md

   <li><a href="https://github.com/CIS-Team/BackEnd-Squad/blob/main/books/The-Clean-Coders-Guide-to-Laravel.pdf">Laravel Clean Coders</a></li>
 </ul>

-> you may want recaps for the first book <a href="https://github.com/mahmoudmohamedramadan/Laravel-Digging">here</a>
+> You may want recaps for the first book so, you can see <a href="https://github.com/mahmoudmohamedramadan/Laravel-Digging">Laravel-Digging</a>

 ## Awesome Repos 🏆